 The next section controls how your recipients can apply their signature.
 In general, unless you have a specific business purpose to constrain the options, we recommend allowing recipients to apply their signature in the manner they prefer.

 There are three options:

-- Dynamically choose signing font - There are multiple script-like fonts available in the Adobe Sign system.
-By default they are applied in a fixed order.
+- Dynamically choose signing font - There are multiple script-like fonts available in the Acrobat Sign system.
+By default, they are applied in a fixed order.
 If this option is enabled, then the start point for the font used is randomized

 This section of options dictates if your recipients can use an existing saved signature (Biometric and Image-based signatures are saved).
 If you elect to disallow use of saved signatures, the recipient will have to explicitly type, draw or upload their signature, depending on the types of signature you allow.

 - All recipients - If selected, all recipients will be allowed to use their saved signatures.

 - Internal recipients - This option will allow only the recipients that also exist as users in your Acrobat Sign account to use their saved signatures.

 - No one - Disallows use of a saved signature by all recipients.